Autumn Pet Care & Safety Tips

 Choosing the right brush or comb for your pet can be challenging.
 It's important to remember your pet's coat types, brush or comb durability, and design when finding the best option for your pet.

 Fatty acids for pets can be supportive in your dog or cat's winter coat shedding, as well as supporting healthy skin.
-Fish oil, especially wild caught, is naturally high in EPA and DHA fatty acids to support skin & coat health along with overall health.
+Fish oil, especially wild-caught, is naturally high in EPA and DHA fatty acids to support skin & coat health along with overall health.

 It's also a good idea to bathe your pet regularly to help manage seasonal shedding.
-Washing your pet with lukewarm water will help stimulate hair follicles and loosen dead hair that's caught in their coat.
+Washing your pet with lukewarm water will help stimulate hair follicles and loosen dead hair caught in their coat.
 Just make sure the weather will be warm enough for them to dry off and you're supportive of any bath anxiety they might have.

 We recommend using a pet-friendly shampoo that's made with safe, natural ingredients.
 Only Natural Pet Hypoallergenic Shampoo is a great choice for dogs.
 It's packed with soothing, skin and coat nourishing ingredients like colloidal oatmeal and aloe.